LiveNathan/blog/_posts/2025-11-10-balancing-three-phase-power-a-learning-journey-for-av-technicians.md

 Whether you're using a spreadsheet, a purpose-built tool like AmpLogic, real-time monitoring systems for larger shows, or just keeping notes, the important thing is moving from improvised solutions to systematic planning—and for higher-stakes productions, from static planning to active monitoring.

 *Have feedback on this post?
 Spot a technical error?
 Want to share your own power balancing or monitoring strategies?
 Please reach out—I'm still learning, and I welcome constructive input from the community.*

-**Update**: After publishing this post, my dad's questions about real-time monitoring led me down another research rabbit hole, which resulted in the new section on monitoring.
-Thanks, Dad, for asking the question that should have been obvious from the start.

 [^1]: Synthesis of regulatory and practical analysis on the "normalization of deviance," the "gap between regulatory theory and on-site practice," and the neutral point shift worst-case scenario (Source: AV Electrical Safety Code Research & Power Calculator MVP Research Analysis).